davidbstein/PrivacyPolicyDense/README.md

 # Online Appendix for _Building a Long Text Privacy Policy Corpus with Multi-Class Labels_

+> **Note (2025-07-28) — these files contain raw expert annotations.
+We may augment this dataset with additional annotations from reviewers.**

 ## The `PrivacyPolicyLong` Dataset

 This repository is an online appendix for the paper [Building a Long Text Privacy Policy Corpus with Multi-Class Labels](https://aclanthology.org/2025.acl-long.401/) (Marotta-Wurgler & Stein, ACL 2025), and contains the dataset described by that paper.